bohdankutsenko/bohdankutsenko.github.io/content/about/index.md

   - Mentoring
 ---

 Hello!
-I'm Bohdan Kutsenko from Kyiv, Ukraine.
+I'm Bohdan Kutsenko.

 I am a creative, time punctual, dedicated, goal-oriented individual with decent moral Values and Ethicates along with a high-energy level, honed communication skills, strong organizational skills, and meticulous attention to detail.

-I am pursuing my Bachelors from [Taras Shevchenko National University](https://knu.ua/en/) in Computer Science (2018-2022) my current GPA is [3.8]() out of 4.
+I am pursuing my Bachelors Degree in Computer Science (2013-2017) my current GPA is [3.8]() out of 4.

 Here are a few of activities that I love to do!